 The Add-Computer, Checkpoint-Computer, Remove-Computer, and Restore-Computer commands from the Microsoft.PowerShell.Management module.

 While there are a few Windows PowerShell features and commands you cannot use in PowerShell 7, even with the help of the Windows PowerShell compatibility solution, you can always use Windows PowerShell.

+Despite the compatability issues, it is more than worthwhile to move forward to PowerShell 7 and away from Windows PowerShell.
+One key reason is improved performance.
+You can use the ForEach-Object -Parellel construct to run script blocks in parallel without having to resort to Work flows.
+If you script has to perform actions on a large number of computers, or you are processing a large array, the performance improvedments in PowerShell 7 justify moving forward.
+Then there are all the new added features which make life so much easier.

 In this chapter, you first look at the compatibility solution and explore some of the limitations.
 As noted above, there are just three Microsoft authored modules that do not work in PowerShell 7, natively or via the compatibility mechanism.
 If you try to use these, you will receive error messages that are cryptic and not actionable.
 To avoid an awful user experience (and no doubt tons of support calls) the PowerShell team devised a list of modules which PowerShell does not load.
 If you try to use these modules, you get an error message as you will see in “Exploring the Module deny list”.